Jacksonville kicks off the first full day of Hanukkah

 The celebration commemorates the rededication of the second temple in Jerusalem during the second century B.C. where Jewish people rose up against their Greek-Syrian oppressors.

-Here in the East, lieutenant commander and chaplain on Marine Corps Base Camp Lejeune explains the significance of this holiday.
+LCDR and Chaplin Emily Rosenzweig explained the significance of this holiday for Eastern North Carolina.

-“The idea of being proud to be Jewish. fits with this time of year, which is both in America, we can be publicly outwardly proud to be Jewish,” said Emily Rosenzweig, Lieutenant Commander, and Chaplin.
+“The idea of being proud to be Jewish. fits with this time of year, which is both in America, we can be publicly outwardly proud to be Jewish,” said Rosenzweig.

-She also adds it’s a special time for the Jewish community on base to celebrate because those who are away from their families can celebrate with others of the same faith.
+She also added it’s a special time for the Jewish community on base to celebrate because those who are away from their families can celebrate with others of the same faith.